Taras Prokhasko

-Taras Prokhasko ukr. Тарас Богданович Прохасько (born May 16, 1968 in Ivano-Frankivsk) - Ukrainian novelist, essayist and journalist.
-Together with Yuri Andrukhovych a major representative of the Stanislav phenomenon.
+Taras Prokhasko (Тарас Богданович Прохасько; born 16 May 1968) is a Ukrainian novelist, essayist and journalist.
+Together with Yuri Andrukhovych a major representative of the Stanislav phenomenon, a group of postmodernist writers in Ivano-Frankivsk.
 Writing of Taras Prokhasko is often associated with magical realism, his novel «The UnSimple» has been compared to One Hundred Years of Solitude by Gabriel García Márquez.
 Biologist by education Prokhasko's prose has been called to have features of "philosophy of a plant" for its dense and meditative character.

-Nephew of writer Iryna Vilde, brother of translator and essayist Yurko Prokhasko.

 Biography

-Taras Prokhasko studied botany at Lviv University.
-In 1989-1991 took part in student protests for the independence of Ukraine.
-After graduation he took different jobs at the Ivano-Frankivsk Institute of Karpathian Forestry, scholl teacher, bartender, animator on "Vezha" radio, art galleries, newspapers, on TV.
-In 1992-1994 he edited the avant-guarde literary journal "Chetver".
+Taras Prokhasko decided to become a writer when he was 12 years old.

+From 1989 to 1991, he participated in student protests for Ukraine's independence, including the Revolution on Granite, and began writing during this time.

+In 1992, Prokhasko graduated with a degree in botany from Lviv University.

+From 1992 to 1993, after graduation, he worked various jobs, including as a school teacher, bartender, and animator at "Vezha" radio, as well as in art galleries, newspapers, on TV, and at the Ivano-Frankivsk Institute of Carpathian Forestry.

+From 1992 to 1994, he edited the avant-garde literary magazine "Chetver" (Ukrainian: Четвер, lit.
+'Thursday').

 In 1993 and 1994 he acted in short films "Flowers of St. Francis" and "Escape to Egypt" (winner of the Delyatyn video art festival).
 Worked as a journalist at "Express", "Postup", "Telekrytyka" and "Halytskyi korespondent" newspapers.

-In 2004 Prokhasko spent several months in Krakow on the «Stowarzyszenie Willa Decjusza — Homines Urbani» foundation scholarship.
+In 2004 Prokhasko spent several months in Kraków on the «Stowarzyszenie Willa Decjusza — Homines Urbani» foundation scholarship.

+Family

+He is nephew of writer Iryna Vilde and brother of translator and essayist Yurko Prokhasko.
+Prokhasko is a father of three sons.